Artiom-Evs/ICollector/README.md

             *   ✅ List 5 largest collections.
             *   Tag cloud.
 Search page opens after clicking on the tag.
         *   Personal user page
-            *   Provides interface to manage own collections.
+            *   ✅ Provides interface to manage own collections.
-        *   Collection page
+        *   ✅ Collection page
             *   ✅ Contains collection description and list of their items.
-            *   Provides ability to manage collection and their items for owner and administrators.
+            *   ✅ Provides ability to manage collection and their items for owner and administrators.
+            *   Has filters for the items list.
+            *   Has sorters for the items list.
         *   Administration panel
             *   Available only for administrators.
+            *   Allows to block and unblock other users.
-            *   Provides ability to manage application users and administrators.
+            *   Allows to give and remove administrator rules.
         *   ✅ Color schemes
             *   ✅ Web application should support light and dark color schemes..
             *   ✅ Theme settings are saved for each user.